 Having your name on utilities helps prove to lenders that you’re responsible – but make sure you pay on time!
 If you do, your score will rise over time.

 If you take out a joint mortgage, joint bank account or joint loan you create a financial link to another person.
-If you and your flat-mate have taken out 'joint credit' and no longer living together you might want to check that you still aren't linked financially.
+If you and your flatmate have taken out 'joint credit' and no longer living together you might want to check that you still aren't linked financially.
 If they have a poor financial history it’s worth keeping finances separate in the first place.
-Ex-partner's bad debts can affect you for years after you've split up, so make sure you’ve severed connections officially.
+An ex-partner's bad debts can affect you for years after you've split up, so make sure you’ve severed connections officially.
 All you need to do is write to the agencies and ask for a notice of disassociation, but you’ll need to pay off joint loans or close joint accounts first.